y-matsuno525/Church-2.0-Tentative-title-/README.md

 # Church-3.0-Tentative-title-

 ### Overview
-- A mobile Christian community.
-By visualizing unconscious desires, it provides feedback to the central body, preventing the fixation of doctrine.
+- A mobile Christian community aiming to visualize unconscious desires to provide feedback to the core, preventing the fixation of doctrines.

-### Tasks
+### To-Do
-- Add a reply feature to the `post` list (in a format like >>23), allowing users to click and view the referenced post.
+- Add a reply feature to the `post` list (e.g., >>23 format) where clicking on a reply displays the referenced post.
-- Visualize POST trends (using wordcloud).
-- Create a bulletin board where users can post without logging in.
-- Implement a login-required forum (contributing to doctrinal decisions).
+- Develop a Clubhouse-style invite-only theology paper publishing system.
-- Consider the relationship between the bulletin board and the forum (referencing *General Will 2.0*).
+- Define the relationship between the message board and the forum (referencing *General Will 2.0*).
-- Streaming with a Raspberry Pi camera.
+- Implement streaming using a Raspberry Pi camera.

 ### Goals
-- Search for `verse` by keywords.
+- Enable `verse` search by keywords.

-### Considerations
+### Points to Consider
-- Consider the significance of implementing a community currency.
+- Reflect on the significance of implementing community-specific currency.
-- How can we minimize reliance on external platforms?
+- Minimize reliance on external platforms.
-- Services that involve hardware.
+- Explore hardware-based services.